CenturyLinkLabs/fleet-api/README.md

 The client allows programmatic access to most of the *fleetctl* commands including the ability to load, start, stop, unload and destroy unit files.

+**Important Note:** As of version 1.0.0, this gem is now using the official Fleet REST API.
+Previous versions of this gem communicated with Fleet by reading/writing directly from/to the etcd key-value store.
+While this approach was functional, it was extremely brittle due to the fact that we were essentially using a private API.
+Now that the Fleet API has hit version 1.0 and is presumably stable it makes more sense to leverage the official API.

+Users migrating from an older version of the Gem will simply need to make sure they configure it with the Fleet API endpoint instead of the etcd API endpoint.

 ### Installation

 Install the gem directly: